 Humanists of Utah will host our Eighth Annual Darwin Day on Thursday, February 12.
 Paul Ricketts from the University of Utah Physics and Astronomy Department will be our featured speaker.
 His topic will be The Lives of Stars.
 The event will start an hour earlier than usual at 6:30 with a reception.
 The lecture will begin at 7:30 with the annual Darwin Cake cut at 8:45.
 We will meet in Eliot Hall at the First Unitarian Church located at 569 South 1300 East in Salt Lake City.

-All interested people are welcome, there is no charge to attend but donations are always welcomed.
+All interested people are invited.
+There will be no entry charges but donations are always welcomed.

 Freethought Groups Meetings